-As a business owner, whether you have many employees, just 1 or 2 or you are a Lone Ranger, you may want to consider contracting the services of a virtual assistant.
+As a business owner, whether you have hundreds of employees, just 1 or 2, or you are a Lone Ranger, you may want to consider contracting the services of a virtual assistant.

 While there are many business owners who balk at the idea, there are many more who have discovered that by hiring a virtual assistant, they have made their job easier and it has helped their business immensely.